dcaoyuan/nbscala/README.md

 3. Start Netbeans.
 4. Select Tools -> Plugins -> Downloaded -> Add Plugins...
 5. Select all extracted files.
-6. Accept the licence and the installation of unsigned plugins.
+6. Accept the license and the installation of unsigned plugins.

 ## Build Instructions
-Cause of the smale group of people involved in the project we only supply updates for the latest netbeans version (7.2 at the moment).
+Cause of the small group of people involved in the project we only supply updates for the latest netbeans version (7.2 at the moment).

 ### Requirement - Run:
 * Java 1.6+